chaunceygardiner/weewx-loopdata/docs/installation.md

   getting right; see
   [`[[LoopFrequency]]`](configuration.html#loopfrequency) for
   what a wrong value costs.
-* Specify the `target_report` for the report you wish to use for formatting and units.
 * Specify the `loop_data_dir` where the loop-data.txt file should be written.
-  If `loop_data_dir` is a relative path, it is interpreted as relative to the target report's directory.
+  If `loop_data_dir` is a relative path, it is interpreted as relative to the sample report's directory (`LoopDataReport`, or the report named by `target_report` if you set one).
 The default works and is what most stations keep; see
   [Where the loop-data file should live](configuration.html#where-the-loop-data-file-should-live) if you would rather have the file on a memory filesystem outside the web root.
-* You will eventually need to update the `fields` line with the fields you actually need for the report you are targeting.
-Change this line later, after you are sure LoopData is running correctly.
+* There is no list of fields to fill in: the sample report declares the fields its panel reads in its own `skin.conf`, and a page of your own declares its fields the same way — see
+  [Declaring fields](declaring-fields.html), later, after you are sure LoopData is running correctly.
+Another extension with a live page declares its own when installed — weewx-celestial from the release after 8.4 (8.4's installer only adds to a fields line that already exists, and a fresh 7.0 install writes none).
 * If you need the loop-data.txt file pushed to a remote webserver, you will also need to fill in the `RsyncSpec` fields; but one can fill that in later, after LoopData is up and running.
 See